 The Company has incurred costs associated with the work so far completed on the Siembra Minera Project, which through June 30, 2018 amounted to a total of approximately $10.4 million.
 These expenditures primarily include costs associated with consultants working on the project as well as various social works programs, which have been recognized in the Consolidated Statements of Operations.

 SIEMBRA MINERA PROJECT DEVELOPMENT

-Concurrent with financing efforts, the next phase of the Siembra Minera Project’s development is expected to include detail design work for the Small Plant and related facilities along with the metallurgical testing to support the metallurgical process used in the Small Plant.
-Subject to appropriate funding we expect to initiate the feasibility study on the Large Plant and concurrent detailed engineering.
+Concurrent with financing efforts, the next phase of the Project’s development is expected to include detail design work for the small cyanidation plant and related facilities along with the metallurgical testing to support the metallurgical process used in the plant.
+Subject to appropriate funding we expect to initiate the feasibility study on the large flotation plant and concurrent detailed engineering.

 With the issuance of the permit to effect the environment we are evaluating various on-site activities such as site clearing, construction of a temporary camp and warehouse facilities, drilling of dewatering and development drill holes, access roads on the property, opening of the quarry for construction aggregates and commencement of initial construction activities.
 Further permits and authorizations will be required to place the project into production which will be requested during this initial period of activity.